dehezhang2/Notes/3103/CS3103_Operating_System.md

   * Mutual exclusion must be **enforced**: only one process at a time is allowed into its critical section, among all processes that have critical sections for the same resource
   * A process that halts in its noncritical section must do so **without interfering(插足) with other processes**
   * No **deadlock or starvation**
+    * deadlock: high priority process occupying the resource(memory), low priority process occupying the critical section => they locked each other
     * Starvation: Process keep waiting resources forever
   * When no process is in a critical section, any process that request entry to its critical section must be permitted to enter without delay
     * process with higher priority can be switch to the front by this requirement